Updated in 2021!

+Check out the crazy downpour of rain!
+We filmed this from our tent at Sandbanks Provincial Park, one of several wet and windy camping experiences we had this summer.
+And yet we keep coming back for more!
+So why, exactly, would anyone chose to go camping in the rain?
 Have you ever read Garth Stein's book "The Art of Racing In The Rain"?
 It's a terrific read for anyone who loves travel and dogs and it always reminds me that there's a bit of an art to doing just about anything in the rain - even camping!
-Here are some important lessons I learned about doing it with good grace at Pittock Conservation Area near Woodstock, Ontario.
+Here are some important lessons I learned about doing it with good grace while camping at Pittock Conservation Area near Woodstock, Ontario.

 Arriving during the warm, sunny mid-day weather, not having to set the tent was a nice little treat but we still had the rest of our gear to organize – blowing up our air mattress, setting up our bed, getting our stove and food organized.
 We appreciated not having to set up the tent but we still weren’t entirely convinced that such a service would make a big difference for the average camper.
 But then the rain came.

 Boy, did it rain!
-I’d rank our night at Pittock Conservation as one of our top three craziest rain storms ever.
+I’d rank our night of camping at Pittock Conservation Area as one of our top three craziest rain storms ever.
+It even out-rained the rain we got at Sandbanks (as per our video, above.)
 And we still had an awesome time!
 The tent was so well set up that no rain leaked in and the roomy interior meant we had plenty of space to move around and set things up so we could be comfortable and enjoy ourselves.
-And as the rain pounded through the night, we kept saying “Thank God we don’t have to take this tent down in the morning!”
+We had board games, we had cards, we had books and - of course- we had snacks!

 Be sure you have provisions.

 You never know when the weather might take a turn when your travels are taking place entirely outdoors and it’s a smart idea to have some no-cook provisions on hand.
 Our favourite treats this time were the homemade pies and tarts from the Leaping Deer Adventure Farm.
+(Update!
+This business used to be a combination of store, bakery, museum, and interactive farm - the owners are now semi-retired but the bakery remains and it is awesome!)
 We absolutely loved all the goodies from their bakery and general store.
 They also have a huge assortment of local jams, jellies, condiments, and sauces - perfect for a budding camping chef in finer weather!

 It's okay to abandon ship sometimes.